ys-zm/webserver/README.md

-A simple HTTP webserver that mimicks nginx.
+A simple HTTP webserver that mimicks nginx, written in C++.

 ---